pingidentity/astro/packages/ui-library/README.md

 `npm run verify`
 runs the linting and the testing using the global node/npm installation.

+`npm run coverage`
+in addition to `npm run verify` above, this will generate the code coverage report (in coverage/lcov-report/index.html).

 `make verify`
 runs the build (just like on the build machine); it downloads node and npm locally, installs the required node modules, and runs the linting and testing.